lm3nitro/Projects/MySQL/Part1-Installation.md

 ![Pasted image 20240504114740](https://github.com/lm3nitro/Projects/assets/55665256/81846311-9e86-40d1-8251-d9bcb1a60895)

-Here we can see that the status for the *MySQL Router 8.0.37* has changed.
+Here I can see that the status for the *MySQL Router 8.0.37* has changed.
 Click *Next*

 ![Pasted image 20240504114832](https://github.com/lm3nitro/Projects/assets/55665256/46a847d1-72bb-4f14-a7ab-40d404c02fdf)

-Here we will need to use the same password that we previously configured above.
+Here I will need to use the same password that I previously configured above.
 Click *Check*, once the check is complete, select *Next*

 ![Pasted image 20240504115033](https://github.com/lm3nitro/Projects/assets/55665256/81054583-0312-42a2-85e0-a5f76ec9ed50)

-Here we will want to *Execute* and then *Finish*
+Here I will want to *Execute* and then *Finish*

 ![Pasted image 20240504115150](https://github.com/lm3nitro/Projects/assets/55665256/c28f47a8-bd27-44a5-b2fb-1c2829dad1f1)

-We can also verify the installation logs; everything here looks good and at the bottom we see that it says it was successful:
+I can also verify the installation logs; everything here looks good and at the bottom I see that it says it was successful:

 ![Pasted image 20240504115254](https://github.com/lm3nitro/Projects/assets/55665256/69f60592-4a10-4883-9052-6225ecf97712)